sigiltenebrae/Commander-Recs/README.md

 This is a barebones version of the recommendation system used by my CommanderDash app.
 No DB Required!

+Uses market-basket analysis of the archidekt db to recommend commanders for you.

 Enter your archidekt username, select the relevant decks, rate them by how much you like them, and off you go!

 Full project: https://github.com/sigiltenebrae/CommanderDash3